cryptocracy/flows/README.md

 # Summary
-This repo is basically a setup guide for a Node-Red instance to be turned into a Preferred Server for a Souq app to sync up with.
+This repo contains a setup guide (this readme) and a json flow.

+The json file is a Node-Red `flow` that can be easily imported into your Node-Red instance after the prerequisites are met.

-# Requirements:
+# Prerequisites Summary:

 The server needs to have Node-red, additonal nodes, Redis, and Blockstack installed, before the imported flow will run properly.